edoreld/hesa-campaign/Relationships System.md

 |Weaver's Tools||Dexterity|
 |Woodcarver's Tools||Dexterity|

+### Notes

+Granting relationship levels is the result of shared struggles and experiences and remains at the sole discretion of the dungeon master.

 #### Changelog

-0.0.4: make a fixed number for the required Training Succeses 0.0.3: more fixes
+0.0.5: remove being able to choose your ability modifier part 0.0.4: make a fixed number for the required Training Successes 0.0.3: more fixes
 0.0.2: remove redundancies, change trusted ally boon 0.0.1: fix grammar